melissa-pan/berkeley-aisys-prelim/checkmate.md

 ## 1. 📖 Paper Understanding

+deep learning system + optimization paper.

 ### The Problem

 > What problem does this paper solve?

 - **Memory Wall**: Deep neural network training is limited by GPU memory, not computation
+    - Training modern DNN is memory intensive, espcially with larger batch sizes, long sequences (transformers), or deep architectures.
+    - GPUs are extremely powerful at compute, but their device memory HBM is limited (16-80GB), and training can require hundreds of GBs.
 - **Scale Limitation**: Larger models and batch sizes are constrained by memory capacity
 - **Trade-off Challenge**: Existing solutions force a choice between memory efficiency and training speed
 - **Suboptimal Checkpointing**: Prior checkpointing strategies are ad-hoc and suboptimal

+**Can we systematically find the optimal rematerialization policy for a given model and device?

 > Prior art and why they didn't work well:

+- **Rematerialization**:
+    - don't save any intermediate activations, just recompute them during backprop
+    - saves memory but costs alot more compute

 - **Gradient Checkpointing (Chen et al.)**: Save only subset of activations, recompute others
+  - save every sqrt(n)-th layer activation
+  - reduce memory from O(n) to O(sqrt(n))
   - But: heuristic choices of what to checkpoint
   - No principled optimization of the memory-time trade-off
   - Often leads to significant computational overhead

+- **Heuristic methods in frameworks:**
+    - PyTorch, TensorFlow, JAX have “activation checkpointing” utilities, usually hand-designed rules (e.g., checkpoint every block).

+These methods are not optimal — they balance memory vs. compute with ad hoc strategies.

 - **Memory-efficient optimizers**: Techniques like gradient accumulation
   - But: limited scalability and still hit fundamental memory limits